Bird goes after helmet laws for electric scooters

 Flora didn't return requests for comment.

-Both the city of Santa Monica and California Walks, a coalition of nonprofits geared toward pedestrian safety, opposed the legislation as it was originally proposed.
+Both the city of Santa Monica and California Walks, a coalition of nonprofits geared toward pedestrian safety, were against the legislation as it was originally proposed.
 Now, as amended, California Walks no longer has a position on the bill.
 Constance Farrell, public information officer for the City Manager of Santa Monica, said the city is pleased the bill has been amended -- especially since local officials have responded to more than a dozen accidents since the scooters rolled out.

 "We fiercely advocated to maintain vital safety linchpins that would have been stripped in AB 2989's original form, including the driver's license requirement and prohibition on sidewalk riding," said Farrell.
 "We continue to believe it's safest when helmets are used by riders of all ages, whether on a scooter or a bike."